mlakmal/angular/README.md

     *Why?*: One directive per file is easy to maintain.

   - Name your directives with lowerCamelCase.

+  - Provide a short, unique and descriptive directive prefix such as `tcpSomeDir` which would be declared in HTML as `tcp-some-dir`.

+    *Why?*: The unique short prefix identifies the directive's context and origin.
+For example a prefix of `tcp-` may indicate that the directive is part of a consumer portal app.

+    Note: Avoid `ng-` as these are reserved for Angular directives.
+Research widely used directives to avoid naming conflicts, such as `ion-` for the [Ionic Framework](http://ionicframework.com/).

+  - When manipulating the DOM directly, use a directive.
+If alternative ways can be used such as using CSS to set styles or the [animation services](https://docs.angularjs.org/api/ngAnimate), Angular templating, [`ngShow`](https://docs.angularjs.org/api/ng/directive/ngShow) or [`ngHide`](https://docs.angularjs.org/api/ng/directive/ngHide), then use those instead.
+For example, if the directive simply hides and shows, use ngHide/ngShow.

+    *Why?*: DOM manipulation can be difficult to test, debug, and there are often better ways (e.g. CSS, animations, templates)

     > Note: "**Best Practice**: Directives should clean up after themselves.
 You can use `element.on('$destroy', ...)` or `scope.$on('$destroy', ...)` to run a clean-up function when the directive is removed" ... from the Angular documentation.